The Bankrate promise

 Life insurance is crucial for families, especially if your income cannot be easily replaced if the unexpected were to happen.
 Funeral costs, living and education expenses and more can quickly add up even for those who budget carefully.
 Because of this, it’s also important to have a plan in the event that you or your partner are no longer able to financially support your children.
 Some parents rely on life insurance to ensure that, if they were to pass away, their family would be able to maintain their lifestyle and have some financial cushion for the future.

 Both parents should consider purchasing adequate life insurance to replace their salary, even for a stay-at-home parent.
 A recent survey completed by Salary.com estimates the annual salary of a stay-at-home parent at $184,820 per year.
 In addition, life insurance is typically the least expensive when you are young and healthy, especially if you choose term instead of permanent life insurance.

 The bottom line

-The cost of raising a child from infancy through the age of 18 is close to a quarter of a million dollars.
-By preparing mentally and implementing financial planning strategies, parents can be well-equipped to have a baby and raise the child to adulthood, even if they contribute to college costs.
-Purchasing life insurance can help ensure your family maintains their lifestyle if one or both parents pass away unexpectedly.
-Given the high and growing costs of raising a child, parents considering having a baby should start early with a budget, living below their means, shopping around for insurance each year for the best deal and purchasing life insurance when they are young and healthy.
+Raising children is rewarding and fulfilling to many people.
+But it’s also very expensive these days.
+Infancy to age 18 is likely to cost you close to a quarter of a million dollars or more as a parent.
+But by preparing mentally and implementing financial planning strategies, you can be well-equipped to raise your child to adulthood comfortably, even on a budget.
+Given the ever-growing costs of raising a child, parents thinking of having a baby might want to consider some of the following tips: start early with a budget, try to live below your means, save money wherever possible, shop around for home and auto insurance each year for the best deal and purchase life insurance when you are young and healthy.